rostislav-matveev/FvwmPy/README.md

   single '-', then it is also removed from `m.args` and `m.alias` will be the same as `m.me`.  `m.alias` can not be changed afterwards.

+  This alias guessing seems to be consistent with what FVWM does.
+  So module with alias 'FvwmAkaModule' will receive strings sent by `SendToModule FvwmAkaModule <string>` and can be terminated by `KillModule FvwmAkaModule` command.

 - **`m.args`**

   List of strings.
 Contains command line arguments of the module.